corejourney/core-blog/content/about/_index.md

 > __what did you create this website with?__

-[hugo!!!!](https://gohugo.io/) it's a web framework, I write these pages in a markdown file, with some manual html for some pages.
+[hugo!(https://gohugo.io/) it's a web framework,these pages are written in a markdown file, with some manual html for some pages.

 > __host?__